 Get your local election candidates to support the call to divest

-Despite more than three-quarters declaring a climate emergency, our local authorities continue to invest nearly £10bn in the very companies fuelling and profiting from the climate crisis.
+Despite more than three-quarters declaring a climate emergency, our local authorities continue to invest around £10bn in the very companies fuelling and profiting from the climate crisis.
 The upcoming elections offer an unmissable opportunity to get local politicians to publicly declare their support for fossil fuel divestment.

 Investing local pensions in fossil fuels is fuelling climate change and air pollution, contradicting local, national, and international commitments to tackle climate change.
 It is also putting members’ pensions in jeopardy as fossil fuel investments now pose a dangerous long-term financial risk to investors.